 Old shoes, that have worn out outsoles and insoles or have suffered a change in shape due to the wear and tear that they have gone through are not considered fit for walking.
 It is strongly recommended to discard them and not use them for long walks.
 These shoes are one of the most common reasons for lower back pain.

 Can Running Shoes be Used for Walking?

 While the answer technically is yes, the bigger question is – should you?
-Running shoes are lighter in weight and focus more on keeping your legs stable and reducing your motion while improving your running technique.
+Running shoes are lighter in weight and focus more on keeping your legs stable.
+As well ass reducing your motion while improving your running technique.
 Walking shoes help you improve your posture and are focused more on providing you with the right level of comfort you need while you walk.
 When it comes to getting shoes for back pain, running shoes don’t make the cut while walking shoes are a really good fit.

-Are there Specific Shoes for Lower Back Pain?
+Are there Specific Walking Shoes for Lower Back Pain?

 Are Sneakers a Good Option for Long Walks?

 Sneakers are generally shoes that you wear for short-term events such as going to a workplace or for a party.
 Sneakers aren’t really something that you would want to wear for long walks, particularly if you are doing it on a frequent basis.
 Sure, a sneaker with good padding and a soft insole can be a good tool for walking.
 Although they generally have a very flat sole without much traction so we’d generally prefer avoiding them for long walks.